-When you arrive in Wellington as a New Zealand Scholarship student, you must attend your arrival briefing, Pre-start Programme, and International Orientation.
+When you arrive in Wellington as a Manaaki New Zealand Scholar, you must attend your arrival briefing, Pre-start Programme, and International Orientation.

 Make sure you organise your travel to arrive in Wellington in time for your arrival briefing and Pre-start Programme.

 Check your Orientation and start dates.